Archan6el/NSA-Codebreaker-2025-Writeup/Task7.md

 ZipFormat zipFormat = (ZipFormat) newInstance;
 ```

 Now that we have our Java files, I used the below commands to create the JAR file.
 You have to compile it in a certain way though to ensure it can be loaded by Android.
-Essentially, turning Java source code into Android-loadable DEX inside a JAR
+Essentially, turning the Java source code into Android-loadable DEX inside a JAR

 First compiling the code into `.class` files